The Powerhouse Project - 2010

 Estacada Arts Commissioner Jane Reid was inspired by a similar project conducted by the Willamette Heritage Foundation and felt a similar approach would work on the Clackamas River.
 PGE was more than open to the concept and provided hours of assistance.
 The Arts Commission is especially grateful to Deb Schallert, Bob Steele and Norm Ernst, who made this idea a reality.
 The resulting work from the 22 artists and writers who participated is absolutely beautiful and has just left its second venue - the Clackamas County Development Services Building.
 In May it will move to PGE’s headquarters at the World Trade Center in Portland.

 Here are the visual artists who participated in this project.
-Click on their name or art to see and read more about their project.
+Click on their art to see and read more about their project.
 Unless otherwise noted, all works are for sale by contacting the artist directly.